g-omarsdottir/shaping-sustainable-surf/README.md

 **Discount Codes:** The custom model facilitates the storage and management of individual discount codes in the cart app.
 The model is used to validate the code and apply the discount to the shopping cart.
 To ensure the code is valid, the model checks if the code is in the database, and if the code is in the database, if the code is currently active.
 As precaution, the model and the form are placed in the shopping cart app to allow the form to be submitted to check for validation without interfering with the order form in the checkout app.<br>

-The Order model includes a foreign key to the DiscountCode model, allowing for easy access to the discount code applied to the order.<br>

 Superusers (store owners) are granted permission to create, update, and delete discount codes, as well as manage settings to activate or disable discount codes temporarily.

+**Relationship with Order model:** The Order model includes a foreign key to the DiscountCode model, allowing for easy access to the discount code applied to the order.<br>

 ![ERD DiscountCode model](/documentation/erd-discount-code.png)